Brain asymmetry: History

 Accordingly, some of the most famous early studies on brain asymmetry involved speech processing.
 Asymmetry in the Sylvian fissure (also known as the lateral sulcus), which separates the frontal and parietal lobes from the temporal lobe, was one of the first incongruencies to be discovered.
 Its anatomical variances are related to the size and location of two areas of the human brain that are important for language processing, Broca's area and Wernicke's area, both in the left hemisphere.

 Around the same time that Broca and Wernicke made their discoveries, neurologist Hughlings Jackson suggested the idea of a "leading hemisphere"—or, one side of the brain that played a more significant role in overall function—which would eventually pave the way for understanding hemispheric "dominance" for various processes.
 Several years later, in the mid-20th century, critical understanding of hemispheric lateralization for visuospatial, attention and perception, auditory, linguistic and emotional processing came from patients who underwent split-brain procedures to treat disorders such as epilepsy.
 In split-brain patients, the corpus callosum is cut, severing the main structure for communication between the two hemispheres.
 The first modern split-brain patient was a war veteran known as Patient W.J., whose case contributed to further understanding of asymmetry.

+This work led to Roger W. Sperry receiving the 1981 Nobel Prize in Physiology or Medicine, but also generated exaggerated or poorly supported speculation about the complementary functions of the cerebral hemispheres.

 Brain asymmetry is not unique to humans.
 In addition to studies on human patients with various diseases of the brain, much of what is understood today about asymmetries and lateralization of function has been learned through both invertebrate and vertebrate animal models, including zebrafish, pigeons, rats, and many others.
 For example, more recent studies revealing sexual dimorphism in brain asymmetries in the cerebral cortex and hypothalamus of rats show that sex differences emerging from hormonal signaling can be an important influence on brain structure and function.
 Work with zebrafish has been especially informative because this species provides the best model for directly linking asymmetric gene expression with asymmetric morphology, and for behavioral analyses.